minjunsz/minjunsz.github.io/programming/2023-01-11-strategy-pattern.md

 The strategy pattern is a behavioral design pattern that defines a family of algorithms and lets a program select one of them at runtime.
 Following is a high-level overview of the patterns:

 1. Declare an interface which defines a group of algorithms.
-This familiy is called *Strategy*.
+This family is called *Strategy*.
 2. Implement concrete strategies following the interface above.

 ## Why do we Need Strategy Pattern?